 Source Of Newark Drinking Water

-Newark’s tap water originates from four surface water reservoirs in the Pequannock and Wanaque watersheds in Morris, Passaic, and Sussex Counties.
+Newark’s tap and drinking water originates from four surface water reservoirs in the Pequannock and Wanaque watersheds in Morris, Passaic, and Sussex Counties.
 The Charlotteburg Reservoir is the last in the chain of reservoirs.
 Water is then treated at the Pequannock Treatment Plant in West Milford before distribution to customers in Newark.

 Until 2013, the Newark Watershed Conservation Development Corporation was the provider of water to the city of Newark.
 This changed following multiple investigations and public resentment when the agency was quickly dissolved and management reverted to the City of Newark.

 High Lead Concentrations In Newark Tap Water

 Unlike things like chromium 6 and arsenic, which contaminate the water supply itself, lead enters tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as the recent Flint, Michigan crisis), lead leaches into drinking water at toxic levels.
 Recent analysis (conducted in 2015) for lead in Newark found a 90th percentile concentration of 10 parts per billion, with 4 sites exceeding the EPA Action Level of 15 ppb.
 Newer data collected in 2017 indicate that levels are rising and that the city is likely in exceedance of Federal action levels.
 While Newark claims to be in compliance with loose federal standards, these concentrations are very high, and suggests that a large number of people in Newark have lead concentration over the 1 ppb level that the American Academy of Pediatrics is pushing for.
 We strongly recommend that Newark residents, particularly those that live in older buildings and have young children, take steps to remove lead from their drinking water.